Alex Neill, Fiction and the Emotions

 2. Problems about emotions directed at fiction

 c.
-Since what happens in fiction is not real, who can we have emotional responses to it?
+Unreality of fictional events: Since what happens in fiction is not real, how can we have emotional responses to it?
 How can they be rational?

 d.
 Are emotions directed at fiction similar to emotions directed at non-fiction?

 e.
 Are they real emotions (or perhaps pretend emotions)?

 3. Cognitive theory of emotions (CTE) suggests not rational/possible to direct emotions at fiction since we don’t have the beliefs that are required for those emotions

 a.
 According to CTE (a theory Neill accepts)